elunna/hackem/README.md

 	- [ ] allow "blood worm", "blood-worm" as spelling
 	- [ ] Check that other bats don't peck - they don't have beaks...
 	- [ ] Let Shadow Ogres appear in the main dungeon (or at least genennom)
-	- [ ] Moldy pudding: Enhance a bit, only has an engulfing organic attack.
-No damage.
 	- [ ] Why do we have wights?
 Should they not be more powerful than barrow wights?
 	- [ ] Implement gypsy_chat
 	- [ ] Should komodo dragon/gila monster be vulnerable to cold?